4 Tips to Prevent Website Availability Issues

 4. Escalate more difficult problems

-Your downtime recovery plan should have a detailed escalation procedure.
+Your website downtime recovery plan should have a detailed escalation procedure.

 A critical part of that escalation procedure includes how long downtime should persist before it is sent to the next level of contacts.